-Once you’re clear on the study area and course level, it’s time to get to the nitty gritty.
-Here’s our top five questions to ask about a course to ensure you get the facts upfront:
+Once you’re clear on the study area and course level, it’s time to get to the nitty-gritty.
+Here are our top five questions to ask about a course to ensure you get the facts upfront:

-4. What job specific skills will I develop in the course?
+- What job-specific skills will I develop in the course?

-For a comprehensive checklist of questions for education providers check out the Australian Skills Quality Authority Consumer Checklist.
+For a comprehensive checklist of questions for education providers check out the Australian Skills Quality Authority website.

 Again, this seems obvious but the range of course payment options out there can be confusing.
 You wouldn’t buy a house or car without understanding how you will afford all the fees and charges, and a course is no different.

 Some VET providers offer VET Student Loans for qualifications at Diploma level and above.
 This government scheme is essentially a student loan and enables you to enrol without paying the course fees upfront.

 It’s important to know that this loan is a personal debt and does not cover the cost of textbooks and other study materials.
 A 20% loan fee is charged on top of the loan and repayments commence as soon as you earn above the income threshold of $46,620 annually (for the 2020-21 financial year).
 Download the VET Student Loans Information Booklet for the latest details.

 Some providers offer payment plans that require a deposit followed by regular instalments to help make the courses more accessible.